Robert Aramayo

-Robert Aramayo (born 6 November 1992) is an English actor.
-From 2016 to 2017 he played the role of young Eddard Stark in the sixth and seventh season of the HBO series Game of Thrones.
-In 2021, he starred in the Netflix psychological thriller miniseries, Behind Her Eyes.
-In 2022 he played Elrond in the Amazon series The Lord of the Rings: The Rings of Power.
+Robert Michael Aramayo (born 6 November 1992) is an English actor.
+From 2016 to 2017, he played the role of young Eddard Stark in the sixth and seventh season of the HBO series Game of Thrones.
+In 2021, he starred in the Netflix psychological thriller miniseries Behind Her Eyes.
+Since 2022, he has played Elrond in the Amazon series The Lord of the Rings: The Rings of Power.

-Life and career
+Early life and education

+Born in England, the son of Michael Aramayo and Lisa (née Dawson), he is of Basque descent.

 Aramayo's acting career began at the age of seven when he played the role of Bugsy Malone in a primary school production.
+He attended Cavendish Primary School.
 When he was ten he joined the Hull Truck Youth Theatre, performing in about three plays a year.
 His older sister Laura also began an acting career at the Hull Truck Youth Theatre and studied drama at the Oxford School of Drama in Oxford.

 He attended Hull's Wyke College and in 2011 won a place at the prestigious Juilliard School in New York City.
 His performance in a Juilliard production of Anthony Burgess's A Clockwork Orange as Alex, the lead character, earned him his first film role in the Italian-American production Lost in Florence.

+Career

 From 2016 to 2017 he played the role of young Eddard Stark in the sixth and seventh season of the HBO series Game of Thrones.

 Aramayo played the role of mechanical engineer and Harley-Davidson co-founder William S. Harley in the Discovery Channel miniseries Harley and the Davidsons, which premiered September 5–7, 2016, on Discovery.
 Also that year, he appeared in the Tom Ford film Nocturnal Animals.
 He has a role in the HBO miniseries Lewis and Clark.

 He appeared in The Empty Man, directed by David Prior, The Incident at Sparrow Creek Lumber directed by Henry Dunham, and Eternal Beauty, directed by Craig Roberts.

 In August 2019, it was announced that Aramayo had been cast on the Netflix psychological thriller miniseries, Behind Her Eyes.

-On 7 January 2020, it was announced that Aramayo had been cast as a character referred to as “Beldor," later revealed to be Elrond in Amazon's television series The Lord of the Rings: The Rings of Power.
+On 7 January 2020, it was announced that Aramayo had been cast as a character referred to as "Beldor", later revealed to be Elrond in Amazon's television series The Lord of the Rings: The Rings of Power.

-Personal life
+Personal Life

-Born in England, the son of Mike Aramayo, he is of Spanish descent.
+Aramayo is a fan of the English football club Leeds United.